-Late at night on February 1, two people jumped into a Quito taxi carrying Mauricio Rodas, the leader of Movimiento Suma (Suma Movement) political party, threw tear gas in his face and took his valuables, reported the Ecuadorian news agency Telam.
+Late at night on February 1, two people jumped into a Quito taxi carrying Mauricio Rodas, the leader of Movimiento Suma (Suma Movement) political party, threw tear gas in his face and took his valuables, reported the Ecuadorean news agency Telam.

 The kidnapping lasted about an hour, according to a statement by Rodas' party, during which the politician was driven to various ATMs and forced to withdraw cash.

 After being thrown out of the vehicle on a public highway in south Quito, Rodas was taken to hospital by a pedestrian.
-The presidential candidate later said the incident was not a political act but an "example of the terrible insecurity suffered by millions of Ecuadorian citizens."
+The presidential candidate later said the incident was not a political act but an "example of the terrible insecurity suffered by millions of Ecuadorean citizens."

 InSight Crime Analysis